pAP3R/recur/README.md

 This app is intended to help people who currently have recurring orders for crypto currencies scheduled through Coinbase save money on fees.
 Assuming you have four $25 purchases a month that occur at regular intervals through Coinbase's "Recurring Orders" feature, a fee of $1.99 each buy means you're currently paying **$7.96 a month in fees**.

-However, each of those same purchases only costs twelve cents through Coinbase Pro, at the highest fee tier. **That's only $0.50 a month to do the same thing.** Coinbase Pro is also totally free.
-There's very little reason *not* to be using it, anyway.

-Each of those purchases costs only $0.125 through Coinbase Pro, even at their highest fee tier. **That's only $0.50 a month to do the same thing.**  If you buy three hundred dollars of crypto a month, making a one hundred dollar purchase of the top three cryptos from coinbase.com.
+However, each of those same purchases only costs twelve cents through Coinbase Pro, at the highest fee tier. **That's only $0.50 a month to do the same thing.** If you buy three hundred dollars of crypto a month, making a one hundred dollar purchase of the top three cryptos from coinbase.com.
 That's $8.97 in fees.
 A smart investor knows they should DCA though, so they're surely buying at least bi-weekly to spread out those gains.
 Equaling $17.94 in fees per month!

 Those same purchases will cost you only $1.50 and $3.00 respectively, through CoinbasePro, saving *a ton of money* which you can use to buy more crypto with.
 This app enables you to schedule any number of orders to be executed automatically, at those sweet, Coinbase Pro rates.

+Coinbase Pro is also totally free.
+There's very little reason *not* to be using it, anyway.
 If you *weren't* DCA'ing because the fees were too high, now you can.

 # Testing